Rent in social housing

 Find out more about service charges for council and housing association tenants.

-Benefits that help with rent
+Benefits to help with rent

 If you have a low income you could get: